69. Setting Specifier¶

 radio.setValueTitles(radioValues);

-Multi-value setting as an HTML select form field
+setting is rendered as an HTML select form field, like this:

 String[] vals = new String[] {"a", "b", "c"};